dfinity/ic-js/ADMIN.md

 11. Provide a new PR that bump version of all libs to start `next` version

 12. Merge and publish `next` to npm

+## Release

+To release a version to npm, create a release in GitHub.
+This will start an action that build and publish the libraries.

+Afterwards, to open next version, bump the libraries' version and add a note in [CHANGELOG](./CHANGELOG.md).